chainflag/eth-faucet/web/README.md

 # eth-faucet-web

-This is the Frontend of [eth-faucet](https://github.com/chainflag/eth-faucet) built with https://github.com/sveltejs/template.
+This is the Frontend of [eth-faucet](https://github.com/chainflag/eth-faucet) built with Svelte in Vite.

 ## Get started